-130. The NJEA acknowledges that taxes will have to increase to meet pension payments of \$4.5 billion in 2018.
+132 The NJEA acknowledged that taxes had to increase to meet pension payments of \$4.5 billion in 2018.
 "That money isn't available in the current budget, and it will take a combination of a growing economy and substantial new revenue [taxes] to accomplish that difficult goal."
-New Jersey Education Association, "Facing the New Jersey Pension Crisis," NJEA Review 88, no. 9 (April 2015): 20.
+New Jersey Education Association, constitution - without any reform and regardless of the consequences to the state and its citizens.